Sana-Ullah-Khan-635/Sana-Ullah-Khan-635.github.io/_publications/2025-05-29-nmt-constraints-lahore.md

 slidesurl: ''
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S2213624X25001403?via%3Dihub'
 bibtexurl: ''
 citation: 'Aziz, A., Nadeem, M., Khan, M. U., & Ito, F. (2025).
-"Assessment of constraints in use of non-motorized transport in Lahore." <i>Case Studies on Transport Policy</i>, Special Issue, 101503. https://doi.org/10.1016/j.cstp.2024.101503'
+Assessment of constraints in use of non-motorized transport in Lahore.
+Case Studies on Transport Policy, 101503.'
 ---

-This paper presents an in-depth assessment of the constraints and barriers affecting non-motorized transport (NMT) usage in Lahore, Pakistan.
-Through a combination of empirical survey data, stakeholder interviews, and policy review, the study highlights the major physical, social, and institutional obstacles to the adoption of NMT, especially walking and cycling.
-Recommendations for improving infrastructure, governance, and public acceptance are discussed to promote sustainable urban mobility in South Asian cities.
+Abstract
+A balanced infrastructure for both motorized and non-motorized transportation is one of the challenges for urban mobility in Lahore.
+With minimal consideration for non-motorized transport, most of Lahore’s road infrastructure has been designed for motorized transportation.
+Urban road networks are under stress due to the unrelenting plying of motor vehicles, which causes congestion for most of the day.
+The research explores existing barriers and difficulties that impact the utilization of non-motorized transport for sustainable urban mobility.
+Reliability analysis was applied to validate the response of households and experts.
+Regression Analysis was used to identify paramount constraints for the smooth operation of non-motorized transport.
+The paper recommends policy measures for rationalization and smooth operation of non-motorized transport in Lahore.

 *If you wish to read the full article, access it [here](https://www.sciencedirect.com/science/article/pii/S2213624X25001403?via%3Dihub).*